Computational-Ethnography-Lab/Computational-Ethnography-Lab.io/README.md

 You can download the latest vesion of the visualization toolkit [here](placeholder/)

-_⚠️ Repository Status: This GitHub repository is currently under development.
-Documentation, code, and features are actively being updated and may be incomplete or subject to change.
+<sub><i>⚠️ Repository Status: This GitHub repository is currently under development.
+Documentation, code, and features are actively being updated and may be incomplete or subject to change.</i></sub>
-_
 ---

 ## What is Computational Ethnography?